Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/solution/_index.md

 ---
-title: Solution Architecture
+title: Solution-Specific (Functional) Application Components
 linktitle: Solution
-description: Description of the Altinn Studio solution architecture
+description: Solution-Specific (Functional) Application Components describes the different applications and their functional components.
+It does not go in to detail about technology.
 tags: [solution, architecture]
 alwaysopen: false
 weight: 99